ma-ha/rest-web-ui/html/modules/pong-easyform/README.md

 Isn't it easy?

 Remark:
-* the "label" field is optional, if no "label" is specified, the the "id" is used as label.
+* the *fieldname* must be unique, it will be the ID of the field
+* the *fieldname* can't contain spaces or "_".
+If you need a space in a label use "~" as placeholder
-* in real use cases you should add a "descripton", to make the HTML more barrier free.
+* in real use cases you should add a "description", to make the HTML more barrier free.
+* as a limitation, you "only" can structure the fields in columns
+* currently no header fields are supported